The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 Kildoo Falls can be seen under the Kildoo Bridge.
 You will know to look away from Slippery Rock Creek to see this waterfall when you cross a small wooden footbridge on the Kildoo Trail.

-For alternative options, continue hiking on the opposite side on a portion of the Slippery Rock Gorge Trail.
+For alternative options, continue hiking on the opposite side of a portion of the Slippery Rock Gorge Trail.
 If you only have a couple of hours to spend in this State Park, we’d recommend this hike as a top option.

 7. …or the Slippery Rock Gorge Trail

 To see the entirety of the park, hiking along the Slippery Rock Gorge Trail is a necessity.
+It’s the only way to see the middle of the park between Breakneck Falls and Hells Hollow Falls.

 This trail actually covers a small portion of the much, much longer North Country Scenic Trail spanning eight states through the Great Lakes region.

-Much of the route runs along Slippery Rock Creek for beautiful views of the whitewater and rocky banks.
+Most of the route runs along Slippery Rock Creek for beautiful views of the whitewater and rocky banks.
 Covering just over six miles, be prepared to get quite a workout in with this trail.

 The elevation changes are quite noticeable over this rocky terrain.